-The purpose of the pilot programme is to explore whether having locally-based staff can help meetings to thrive as communities with a vital Quaker ministry, becoming stronger, more connected, more confident, more engaged, and more sustainable.
+The purpose of the pilot programme has been to explore whether having locally-based staff can help meetings to thrive as communities with a vital Quaker ministry, becoming stronger, more connected, more confident, more engaged, and more sustainable.

 Helen Oldridge is our Local Development Worker for Wales and the Southern Marches.
 Helen introduces herself as follows: